Skip to main content

 Inspections & audits

-Egg processors will be routinely inspected by the Food Authority for compliance with requirements.
+Egg processors will be routinely audited by the Food Authority for compliance with requirements.
+Compliance or regulatory action will be taken if required.

 There are fees for audits and inspections, payable by the licence holder.